olincollege/hoverbois/discord/README.md

 # Run

+## Manually

 Invite the bot to your server.
 This can be done through the development portal in `my_app->OAuth2->URL_Generator`.
 It needs permission to read and send messages.

 Run the bot with `python bot.py`.
 It is recommended you put this in a tmux or screen session.

+## Automatically via SystemD

+I'm pretty sure this is NOT how you're supposed to go about writing SystemD units, but this is a Raspberry Pi project so it's fine enough.

+There is a template file called `./hoverbot@.service`.
+Copy that to `/etc/systemd/system/`.
+Modify the template as instructed by the comments.